 Metalexicographers have a strong interest in 'naming of parts', and there may be advantages in proposing a stable nomenclature for the full range of possible dictionary entry components.
 But one is reminded of a comment by the late Larry Urdang.
-Reviewing Hartmann and James' Dictionary of Lexicography, Urdang found himself 'confused by a string Ds, namely, in the diaconnotative information, diaconnotative markedness, diaevaluative information, diaevaluative markedness, diafrequential information, diafrequential markedness, ...through diaintegrative . . . , diamedial . . . , dianormative . . . , diaphasic ..., diastratic ..., diasystematic ..., diatechnical ..., diatextual . . . , diatopic(al).'
-He concludes that 'It seemed odd that such terms of art in a field in which I have lived and worked for many years would have eluded me as well as other professionals I have gueried' (Urdang 2000: 38-39).4
+Reviewing Hartmann and James' Dictionary of Lexicography, Urdang found himself 'confused by a string namely, entries in the Ds. diaconnotative information, of diaconnotative markedness, diaevaluative information, diaevaluative markedness, diafrequential information, diafrequential markedness. ...through diaintegrative . . . , diamedial . . . , dianormative . . ., diaphasic ..., diastratic ..., diasystematic ..., diatechnical ..., diatextual ..., diatopic(al).'
+He concludes that 'It seemed odd that such terms of art in a field in which I have lived and worked for many years would have eluded me as well as other professionals I have queried' (Urdang 2000: 38-39).4

-Metalexicographic accounts of dictionary structure intellectual exercise as any other. metalexicographers argue that, if practitioners (like Urdang and myself) would only familiarize themselves with this material, and apply it in their work, the result would be better dictionaries?
+Metalexicographic accounts of dictionary structure are as intellectual exercise as anv other. would legitimate an But metalexicographers argue that, if practitioners (like Urdang and myself) would only familiarize themselves with this material, and apply it in their work, the result would be better dictionaries?
 For many of us at the sharp end of lexicography, there is a sense that Wiegand and his followers occupy a parallel universe, in which people not directly involved in dictionary-making construct theoretical models, which the dictionarymakers largely ignore - not through any antipathy towards theory per se, but simply because they can see no practical use in them.
 This feeling is only exacerbated when one reads that the ideas of Shcherba, Wiegand and their ilk 'have dominated the lexicographic debate' over the last few decades (Bergenholtz and Tarp 2003: 172).
 This must be a debate from which I have been absent: for me, and I suspect for most lexicographers, the salient issues of recent decades (which are well represented in the Euralex archive) include questions like: